themishmash/hiking-terminal-app/readme.md

 In terms of error handling, I used a begin and rescue for the entering of wheelchair and dog friendly data.
 Users can only input Y or N for these questions (a boolean data type).
 I understand this is not usually how begin and rescue would be used (it is normally used for unexpected errors), however I am using it for the purposes of showing I can use this error handling approach.

 ## User Interaction and Experience
-Develop an outline of the user interaction and experience for the application.
-Your outline must include:
-- how the user will find out how to interact with / use each feature
-- how the user will interact with / use each feature
-- how errors will be handled by the application and displayed to the user

 ### How the user will find out how to interact with / use each feature
 Users will be presented with the menu after they initiate the Ruby run file.
 The app requires the following ruby gems to be installed: